AleksMantashyan/gomoku-ai-agents/README.md

 http://127.0.0.1:5000/

-You can now play the Gomoku game in your browser.
+You can now play the Gomoku game directly in your browser.

 ------------------------------------------------------------